-Its maintenance is easier than another long-haired cat.
-Because the Turkish Angora cat has almost no undercoat.
+His maintenance is easier than another long-haired cat because the Turkish Angora cat has almost no undercoat.

 Weekly brushing should be done.
-On the other hand, it must be daily during molting, to prevent it from swallowing its hair, which would cause the creation of hairballs harmful to its digestive system.
+On the other hand, it must be daily during molting to prevent him from swallowing his hair, which would cause the creation of hairballs harmful to his digestive system.
 Apart from that, the Turkish Angora Cat is known as a very clean cat.

-For The Turkish Angora cat, it is very important a diet rich in protein, trace elements, and vitamins.
+For The Turkish Angora cat, a diet rich in protein, trace elements, and vitamins is very important.
 This allows him, in particular, to keep a silky coat.
 You can also give him a diet high in fiber, which will make it easier to eliminate any hairballs that may form.

 It must have access to fresh, clean, and regularly fresh water.